 - 2 parts Peppermint or Spearmint

 Expectorant herbs help to clear the lungs of excess mucus.
-This combination of herbs is more specific to congestion and inflammation in the lungs.
+This herbal blend helps to clear congestion and reduce inflammation in the lungs.

 - 2 parts Elecampane

 - 1 part Pleurisy root